grafana/explore-profiles/docs/sources/_index.md

 ## Before you begin

-To use Explore Traces, you need:
+To use Explore Profiles, you need:

 * A Grafana Cloud account
 * A Grafana stack in Grafana Cloud with a configured Hosted profiles or Pyroscope data source